pytorch/serve/examples/large_models/Huggingface_accelerate/llama2/Readme.md

 results in the following output
 ```
-Mayonnaise is a thick, creamy condiment made from a mixture of egg yolks, oil, vinegar or lemon juice, and seasonings.
-Here'
+Mayonnaise is a thick, creamy condiment made from a mixture of egg yolks, oil, vinegar or lemon juice, and seasonings'
 ```